rajware/dockercourse-image/BUILDING.md

 # Manual Build Instructions

 ## Specifications
-Alpine version 3.16.2-virtual with:
+Alpine version 3.18.3-virtual with:
   - Swap accounting on
   - sudo, curl, bash, bash-completion
-  - docker v20.10.20
+  - docker v23.0.6
-  - Compose plugin v2.12.2
+  - Compose plugin v2.17.3
-  - Buildx plugin v0.8.2
+  - Buildx plugin v0.10.4
-  - Virtualbox guest additions
+  - Virtualbox guest additions on VirtualBox
   - XOrg-base
   - XFCE 4
   - Chromium browser
   - MousePad editor

 ## Instructions for VirtualBox
-1. Download alpine-virt-3.16.2-x86_64.iso (Alpine "virtual" image) from https://alpinelinux.org/.
+1. Download alpine-virt-3.18.3-x86_64.iso (Alpine "virtual" image) from https://alpinelinux.org/.
 2. Create a virtual machine, with Type: Linux, Version: Other Linux (64-bit) and at least 2 Cores, 4GB RAM, 100GB hard disk and VMSVGA graphics controller with 16MB video memory.
 3. Add Port Forwarding for the NAT network interface, with Host Port:50022 and Guest Port:22.
 4. Mount the iso from step 1 on the CDROM device.